 Consider farm equipment size when determining layout.
 This may include making curves long and gentle and spacing terraces so the operator can make an even number of trips between terraces in order to end up on the same side of the field they started.

-Where necessary to restore or maintain productivity, consider temporarily stockpiling the topsoil adjacent to the site and spreading over the disturbed area after construction is complete.

 When revegetation is needed, consider using species or diverse mixes that are native or adapted to the site and have multiple benefits.
 In addition, where appropriate, consider a diverse mixture of forbs and wildflowers to support pollinator and other wildlife habitat.
 If USDA certified-organic and or transitioning-to- organic operations, all materials need to comply with the USDA National Organic Program (NOP) Standards, including all seeds, planting stock, fertilizers, and other production inputs.